zefferno/dropbox-restore/README.md

 dropbox-restore
 ===============

-Most modern Ransomwares include a mechanism which uses strong encryption in order to encrypt users files.
+Most modern Ransomwares include a mechanism which uses a strong encryption to encrypt victim files.
-Files with extensions: .pdf, .xlsx, .docx and etc. are main targets for ransomware encryption.
-The key generated for the strong decryption is stored somewhere in a remote C&C server and thus makes the recovery process without backup almost impossible.
-In such cases, the only way to decrypt the files is to pay a ransom for the decryption service.
+Files with extensions: pdf, xlsx, docx and etc. are main targets for ransomware encryption attack.
+The keys generated for the strong encryption are stored in a remote C&C server, thus makes the recovery process most times almost impossible.
+In such scenarios, most targets tend to pay ransom to use the decryption service.

-This is where this tool comes into play.
-It fully automates the process of recovering files from Dropbox client after that were encrypted and deleted during ransomware activity.
-In order to recover files it uses the "Previous Versions" feature of Dropbox service.
+This tool utilizes Dropbox recovery (a.k.a "Previous Versions") feature in Dropbox service, to recover files from Dropbox.
+It automates the necessary steps to recover files from Dropbox.

 Usage instructions:
 -------------------

-To restore the folder "/photos/nyc" to the last available revision use:
+To restore the folder "/photos/nyc" to the last available revision, use:

     python restore.py -r /photos/nyc -ext .dlnsvc

 Note that the path "/photos/nyc" should be relative to your Dropbox folder; it should not include the path to the Dropbox folder on your hard drive.
-You will be prompted to confirm access to your Dropbox account through your web browser.
+You will be prompted to confirm access to your Dropbox account through the web browser.

 General Requirements:
 ---------------------